tranglq/vietstacker.github.io/_posts/2017-05-03-OPNFV-Installer-Compare.md

 ### Cons
 1. PXE and admin network are separate, meaning one additional NIC is required or VLAN segmentation has to be used.
 Not really a problem but requires switch config.
 2. ”Local” installation not as easy as in Apex.
 Supposedly it should work by changing the repository mirror address in Fuel dashboard to the IP address of the JH, but sometimes it does not work.
 Could be a network configuration problem.
 3. Functional test docker does not work out of the box.
-Iptables need some additional configurations of postrouting rule for docker subnet.
+Iptables need some additional configurations of postrouting rule for docker subnet:
     * ( iptables -t nat -A POSTROUTING -s IP_ADDRESS -j MASQUERADE )
     * Might be easier to run functional test from a controller but Docker is not installed within controller.
 4. JH runs on CentOS 7 while nodes run on Ubuntu
 5. Slower DHCP than Apex: vping test takes roughly 140s in Fuel; 80s in Apex.
 This information should be checked again?
   Most likely an ODL problem